-The rights of the Owners of the Series 2003 Bonds and the enforceability of the obligation to make payments on the Series 2003 Bonds may be subject to bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights under currently existing law or laws enacted in the future and may also be subject to the exercise of judicial discretion under certain circumstances.
-The opinions of Bond Counsel as to the enforceability of the obligation to make payments on the Series 2003 Bonds will be qualified as to bankruptcy and such other legal events.
-See APPENDIX E-"PROPOSED FORM OF BOND COUNSEL OPINION."
+The rights of the Owners of the Series 2005 Bonds and the enforceability of the obligation to make payments on the Series 2005 Bonds may be subject to bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights under currently existing law or laws enacted in the future and may also be subject to the exercise of judicial discretion under certain circumstances.
+The opinions of Bond Counsel as to the enforceability of the obligation to make payments on the Series 2005 Bonds will be qualified as to bankruptcy and such other legal events.
+See APPENDIX E-"FINAL FORM OF BOND COUNSEL OPINION."

 Further, the payment of the tax increment revenues and the ability of the County to timely foreclose the line of a delinquent unpaid tax may be limited by bankruptcy, insolvency, or other laws generally affecting creditors' rights or by the laws of the State relating to judicial foreclosure.
-Any delay in prosecuting superior court foreclosure proceedings would increase the likelihood of a delay or default in payment of the principal of and interest on the Series 2003 Bonds and the possibility of delinquent tax installments not being paid in full.
+Any delay in prosecuting superior court foreclosure proceedings would increase the likelihood of a delay or default in payment of the principal of and interest on the Series 2005 Bonds and the possibility of delinquent tax installments not being paid in full.

-State Budget
+State Budget Deficit; ERAF

 In connection with its approval of the budget for the 1992-93, 1993-94 and 1994-95 fiscal years, the State Legislature enacted legislation which, among other things, reallocated funds from redevelopment agencies to school districts by shifting a portion of each agency's tax increment, net of amounts due to other taxing agencies, to school districts for such fiscal years for deposit in the Education Revenue Augmentation Fund ("ERAF").
 The amount required to be paid by a redevelopment agency under such legislation was apportioned among all of its redevelopment project areas on a collective basis, and was not allocated separately to individual project areas.
-Faced with a projected \$23.6 billion budget gap for Fiscal Year 2002-03, the State Legislature adopted and sent to the Governor of the State as urgency legislation, AB 1768 requiring redevelopment agencies to pay into ERAF in Fiscal Year 2002-03 an aggregate amount of \$75 million.
-AB 1768 was signed by the Governor on September 30, 2002 and requires the payment into ERAF in Fiscal Year 2002-03 only.
-AB 1768 provides that one-half of the ERAF obligation of the Agency is calculated based on the gross tax increment received by the Agency and the other one-half of the ERAF obligation of the Agency is calculated based on net tax increment revenues (after any pass-through payments to other taxing entities), as such tax increment revenues are shown in Table 7 of the Fiscal Year 2000-01 Annual Report of the California State Controller.
-Based on the tax increment revenues shown in Table 7 of the State Controller's Annual Report as being retained by the Agency, the Agency will be required to pay approximately \$1,267,106 into ERAF in Fiscal Year 2002-03.
-The ERAF payment of the Agency in Fiscal Year 2002-03 will not impair its ability to pay debt service on the Bonds.
-The Agency cannot predict whether the State Legislature will enact legislation requiring deposits into ERAF in future years.
+Faced with a projected \$23.6 billion budget gap for Fiscal Year 2002-03, the State Legislature adopted and sent to the Governor of the State as urgency legislation AB 1768, requiring redevelopment agencies to pay into ERAF in Fiscal Year 2002-03 an aggregate amount of \$75 million.
+The Agency paid into ERAF in Fiscal Year 2002-03 approximately \$1,267,106 as its share of such \$75 million.
+See "STATUTORY LIMITATIONS ON PLEDGED TAX REVENUES."